 This project focuses on schools, but I wonder how well a public version of this for regular citizens would do.
 All of the videos and photos of the London attacks that have been released today were taken by bystanders.

 Social Media Integrated With Surveillance

 Personal photos and videos played a major role identifying the Boston bombing suspects and will likely grow in importance.
 A new service, that integrates surveillance cameras and crowdsourced images from mobile phones, is being piloted at several Rhode Island schools.
-For this note, we interviewed Peter Mottur, President of Rhodeway Networks to find out what their 'VizSafe' offering is and how it works.
+For this note, we interviewed Peter Mottur, President of Rhodeway Networks [link no longer available] to find out what their 'VizSafe' offering is and how it works.

 A public version would be technologically straightforward to do but I am not sure how it would get any scale.
 How would people know to go to e.g., 'ShareCrimeEvidence.com' or whatever?
 Maybe the FBI can host their own service allowing people to upload, etc.?
 I don't know.